SimonDeDeyne/SWOWEN-2018/README.md

 * `x.R2`: the number of missing R2 responses
 * `x.R3`: the number of missing R3 responses

+A histogram of the response coverage for R1 and R123 graphs can be obtained from the script `plotCoverage.R`.
+Vocabulary growth curves can be obtained with `plotVocabularyGrowth.R`.

 ### R1 - R2 response chaining
+Later responses can be affected by the previous response a participant gave.
+In general, this is quite rare, but for some cues this effect can be more pronounced.
+To investigate response chaining, we compare the conditional probabilities of the second response when preceeded with a mediated R1 response with conditional probabilities when R2 is not preceeded by this mediator.
+An example of this analysis is available in `calculateR12ResponseChaining.R`.